Porsche Car Insurance Cost (2026)

 Is Porsche Expensive to Insure?

-Porsche ranks tied 47th of 59 makes at $209 per month overall, alongside Rivian at the same figure.
-Polestar is just above at $207 per month (46th), and Lucid falls just below at $237 per month (49th).
-Despite its positioning as a premium sports and luxury brand, Porsche's $277 per month full coverage average is well below Ferrari ($443/mo) and Lamborghini ($339/mo).
-The Ferrari and Lamborghini figures reflect my internal rate dataset and are consistent with the brand-level averages used throughout this analysis.
+Porsche ranks tied 47th of 59 makes at $209 per month overall, alongside Rivian.
+Polestar sits just above at $207 per month (46th) and Lucid just below at $237 per month (49th).
+Porsche's $277 per month full coverage average is well below Ferrari ($443 per month) and Lamborghini ($339 per month) despite competing in the same premium tier.

 Saturn (cheapest)